saifullahkhanjadoon/CarRentalSystem/README.md

-# CarRentalSystem
-Car Rental Management System – Java (OOP & MySQL) Overview
+Car Rental Management System (Java + MySQL)
+📝 Overview
 The Car Rental Management System is a console-based application developed in Java using Object-Oriented Programming (OOP) principles.
-It streamlines the operations of a car rental business by providing functionalities for administrators and users.
-The system is connected to a MySQL database through MySQL Connector/J, enabling real-time data management for cars, customers, and rental transactions.
+It connects to a MySQL database using MySQL Connector/J (JDBC) to manage real-time data operations for cars, users, and rental records.
+This system provides separate roles for Admin and User, enabling complete rental workflow and data management via a simple interface.

-Key Features
+🔧 Technologies Used
+Java – Core language with OOP principles

+MySQL – Relational database for persistent data storage

+JDBC (MySQL Connector/J 9.3.0) – For Java–MySQL integration

+Scanner Class – For handling user inputs via the console

+NetBeans / IntelliJ IDEA – IDEs used for development and testing

 🔑 User Roles
+👤 Admin
+Add, update, and delete car records

-Admin: Can add/update/delete cars, view all cars, manage user data, and track rental history.
+Manage user accounts and rental history

-User: Can register/login, view available cars, rent cars, return vehicles, and view personal rental history.
+View all available cars and rental data

+🙋 User
+Register and log in securely

+View available cars

+Rent and return cars

+View their own rental history

+Change account password

-🚗 Car Management
+🚗 Car Management Features

-Add new car entries with brand, model, number plate, rent price, and availability status.
+Add new car entries with:

+Brand

+Model

+Number plate

+Rent price

+Availability status

-Update or delete car information dynamically from the database.
+Update or delete car records dynamically

 🧾 Rental Operations

-Rent and return cars using real-time database updates.

-Automatically marks cars as available/unavailable based on rental status.

-👤 User Management

-User authentication with username and password.

-Allows admins to edit or delete user information.

-Users can change their password securely.

-📊 Data Storage & Retrieval

-Integrated with MySQL to store and retrieve data for users, cars, and rental records.

-Uses JDBC (MySQL Connector/J 9.3.0) to connect Java application with the database.

-Technologies Used

-Java – Core language with OOP principles
+Rent a car: marks the car as unavailable

+Return a car: marks the car as available

+Records each transaction in the database in real-time

+👨‍💻 Database Integration
-MySQL – Backend database for persistent storage
+MySQL database includes the following tables:

-JDBC (MySQL Connector/J) – For database communication

-Scanner – For console-based input handling

-NetBeans/IntelliJ IDEA – (Assumed) IDE for development and testing
+users

+cars

+rents

+Uses MySQL Connector/J 9.3.0 for database communication

+All actions (registration, renting, updating cars) update the database in real-time

-Usage Instructions
+📥 Setup & Usage
+📦 Prerequisites
+Java JDK installed

+MySQL Server running locally

+MySQL Connector/J 9.3.0 downloaded and added to your project

+🛠️ Setup Steps
-Start the MySQL server and create required tables (cars, users, rents).
+Start MySQL and create the required database with tables: users, cars, and rents

+Download MySQL Connector/J 9.3.0 from the official site or Maven repo.

+Connect JDBC in your project by importing the .jar file or configuring the dependency.

-Run the Java application in your IDE or terminal.
+Compile and run the project in your IDE (NetBeans or IntelliJ) or terminal.

-Login as admin or register as a new user.
+Interact with the system by logging in as an admin or registering as a user.

-Interact with the system to manage cars, users, and rental operations.

-Future Enhancements
+📈 Future Enhancements

-🖥️ GUI Integration: Add a graphical interface using JavaFX or Swing for better usability.
+🖥️ Graphical User Interface using JavaFX or Swing

-🌐 Web-Based Version: Convert the system into a web app using Spring Boot and HTML/CSS.
+🌐 Web-Based Version using Spring Boot + HTML/CSS

-📈 Analytics Module: Add reports for top rented cars, customer activity, and rental trends.
+📊 Analytics Module for rental statistics, most rented cars, and user activity reports